jgreenwd/WGU-classes/C950/README.md

 1. Describe at least two strengths of the algorithm you chose.
 2. Verify that the algorithm you chose meets all the criteria and requirements given in the scenario.
-3. Identify two other algorithms that could be used and would have met the criteria and requirements given in the scenario.
+3. Identify two other algorithms that could be used and would have met the criteria and requirements given in the scenario. <br>
     a.
 Describe how each algorithm identified in part I3 is different from the algorithm you chose to use in the solution.

 ##### J. Describe what you would do differently if you did this project again.

 ##### K. Justify your choice of data structure by doing the following:

-1. Verify that the data structure you chose meets all the criteria and requirements given in the scenario.
+1. Verify that the data structure you chose meets all the criteria and requirements given in the scenario. <br>
     a.
-Describe the efficiency of the data structure chosen.
+Describe the efficiency of the data structure chosen. <br>
     b.
-Explain the expected overhead when linking to the next data item.
+Explain the expected overhead when linking to the next data item. <br>
     c.
-Describe the implications of when more package data is added to the system or other changes in scale occur.
+Describe the implications of when more package data is added to the system or other changes in scale occur. <br>

-2. Identify two other data structures that can meet the same criteria and requirements given in the scenario.
+2. Identify two other data structures that can meet the same criteria and requirements given in the scenario. <br>
     a.
-Describe how each data structure identified in part K2 is different from the data structure you chose to use in the solution.
+Describe how each data structure identified in part K2 is different from the data structure you chose to use in the solution. <br>

 ## Algorithm Selection